A Benchmark for Point Clouds Registration Algorithms: Example Usage

-We wanted to analyse also how the overlap and the initial misalignment affect the result.
-We expect that a grater overlap leads to an easier registration problem and, therefore, to a better result.
+We also wanted to analyse how the overlap and the initial misalignment affect the result.
+We expected that a greater overlap leads to an easier registration problem and, therefore, to a better result.
 On the contrary, a higher initial misalignment should lead to a harder registration problem, especially for local registration algorithms that count on a good initial guess.
-We want to statistically verify this intuition.
+We wanted to statistically verify this intuition.

-For this reason, for each sequence we calculated the Spearman's rank correlation coefficient between these three variables, i.e., overlap, initial misalignment, and performance.
-The values of the coefficient are shown in \cref{tab:corr}.
-For many sequences, the correlation coefficient is very small and not consistent among sequences from the same dataset.
-For this reason, we think that the data do not allow any meaningful conclusion about the correlation between the variables considered.
+For this reason, for each sequence we calculated the Spearman's rank correlation coefficient between these three variables, \ie{}, overlap, initial misalignment, and the final error on the alignment.
+The values of the coefficient, along with the p-values, are shown in \cref{tab:corr}.
+We can observe a correlation \wrt{} the initial misalignment only for NDT (a strong correlation) and for ICP (a moderate correlation).
+The results of G-ICP and PPCR, instead, do not appear to heavily depend on the initial misalignment.
+Moreover, there is no correlation \wrt{} the overlap.
+All but one of the p-values are very small, so we can have a high confidence in the reported correlation coefficients.

 It appears that the result is much more affected by the structure of the scene than by the overlap and the initial misalignment.
-This conclusion highlights the importance of uniformly sampling a vast range of overlaps and initial misalignments, like we did with our benchmark.
-It is only thanks to this characteristic that we could objectively analyze the behaviour of the algorithms in many different conditions and draw the conclusions.
-Even tough we did not found any strong correlation, this statement can be supported only because of the heterogeneity of the testing conditions.
+This conclusion highlights the importance of uniformly sampling a vast range of overlaps and initial misalignments, as we did with our benchmark.
+It is only thanks to this characteristic that we could objectively analyze the behaviour of the algorithms in many different conditions and draw these counter-intuitive conclusions.
+This statement can be supported only because of the heterogeneity of the testing conditions.
 Of course this conclusion is valid only for the tested algorithms (including the subsampling and outlier rejection methods) and for the specific set of parameters used.